zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-graph/graph-conference/prepare-environment/adb-provision-livelabs.md

     ![Click Autonomous Data Warehouse.](https://raw.githubusercontent.com/oracle/learning-library/master/common/images/console/database-adw.png " ")

 4. Make sure your workload type is __Data Warehouse__ or __All__ to see your Autonomous Data Warehouse instances.
 Use the __List Scope__ drop-down menu to select a compartment.
-Enter the first part of your user name, for example `LL185` in the Search Compartments field to quickly locate your compartment.
+Enter the first part of your user name located under **Workshop Details**, for example `LL185` in the Search Compartments field to quickly locate your compartment.

     ![Check the workload type on the left.](images/livelabs-compartment.png " ")